jspotten/collaborate/README.md

   - a:	Anchor the text to a hyperlink
   - img:	Graphical image reference
   - dialog:	Interactive component such as a confirmation
-  - form:	A collection of user input
+  - form:	A collection of user input; input container and submission
   - input:	User input field
   - audio:	Audio content
   - video:	Video content
   - svg:	Scalable vector graphic content
   - iframe:	Inline frame of another HTML page
+  - label: individual input label
+  - option: selection option
+  - select: selection dropdown
+  - optgroup: grouped selection dropdown
 - Comments for HTML files are created by the placing the comment inbetween '<!-- -->'.
 - Special Characters:
   - &	&amp;